 Where does the money from Art Sales go?

 All art sales are tracked and allocated to individual artists’ funds.
 Arts of Life retains 40% of sales to offset program costs and the artist receives 60% of sales in the form of a monthly stipend.

 We love it when people respectfully share photos of our studio and artwork with their social circles.
 Our artists and staff appreciate you checking with them first before photos are taken on-site and refrain from using a flash.
 We ask that our artists and the studio be credited in photos that are posted online.
 Any photos that are taken to cause harm or with ill intent are not permissible.

 Each studio is wheelchair accessible and offers gender-neutral restrooms.
 Both studios are easily accessible via public transit and have free parking surrounding each building.
 All doors have either handles or nobs but no automatic openers.
 All of our exhibitions are free to the public unless otherwise noted.
 For assistance, questions, or to inquire about additional accommodations please contact email@example.com or 312-829-2787

 How are the artist enrolled in the program?

 Any individual interested in becoming an artist at Arts of Life is invited to tour the studio and then participate in a two to three day trial period to see if the program is a good fit for them.
 No prior art experience is necessary to join, but a strong desire to develop a creative practice is required.
 Visit our become a studio artist page for additional details.

 In support of their strong commitment to equity, artists receive a monthly stipend regardless of sales.
 Annually, at their anniversary, artists sales are reviewed and to ensure artists receive 60% of those revenues.

 How do I exhibit at your gallery?

-An open submission process takes place for our annual Square Foot Show at the OPEN Gallery (Glenview).
-All remaining shows at our two galleries are managed and curated by our curatorial committees and are not open for art solicitation.
+An open submission process takes place for our annual juried show at our North Shore Circle Contemporary Gallery in Glenview.
+All remaining shows at our galleries are managed and curated by our curatorial committees and are not open for art solicitation.